 Madhya Pradesh, is a contrasting beautiful state, flaunting everything from amazing wildlife, enchanting ancient architecture to sensational culture and cuisine.
 Wherein Bhopal, the capital city, is where you can ‘out and out’ experience every bit of MP’s cultural heritage.
 Separated by a few beautiful lakes, Bhopal is a Muslim-dominated old city founded by Islamic rulers.
 Although, 4 queens (Begums) are said to have developed Bhopal in the nineteenth century.
 Which, is evident when you tour the Northern side of the city, dominated by a trail of mosques, pocket stores selling meat dishes, lanes filled with rustic aroma, and bazaars evincing a prolonged display of Islamic craft.
 The Southern side of Bhopal is where you will find the wide roads, upmarket hotels and modern shopping malls.

 Read on for our guide to 6 best things to do in Bhopal.
 What more, travelling to Bhopal is not expensive either!
-With discounted airfares floating throughout the year, securing cheap flights to Bhopal is merely a click away.
-In return, you get a real taste of the Nawabi Shaan or the Royal pride.
-That’s priceless!
+With discounted airfares floating throughout the year, now you may book cheap flight tickets on Cleartrip to Bhopal.
+Believe it or not, getting a real taste of the Nawabi Shaan or the Royal pride is priceless!

 1. Stay at a Royal Residence